MISP/misp-website/_pages/download.md

 ## License

-MISP is an open source and free software released under the AGPL (Affero General Public License).
+The MISP software is an open source and free software released under the AGPL (Affero General Public License).
 We are committed to ensure that MISP will remain a free and open source project on the long-run.

+The MISP taxonomies are licensed under CC0 1.0 Universal (CC0 1.0) - Public Domain Dedication.
+This allows interoperability with any product. (open source or proprietary)